garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ```
 {% endcode %}

-After the `gcloud` package is downloaded, we will need to authenticate with our google cloud account.
-For this we just need to run the simple command.
+After downloading the' cloud' package, we will need to authenticate with our Google Cloud account.
+To do this, we just need to run the simple command.

 {% code overflow="wrap" lineNumbers="false" %}
 ```bash